The-Marcy-Lab-School/do-now-8_0/README.md

 1. Pull in React, ReactDOM, and Babel from a CDN.

-2. Without using JSX, create and render a React element.
-This element should render the words `Hello, World` as an `h1` HTML element.
+2. Without using JSX, create and render a React component.
+This component should render the words `Hello, World` as an `h1` HTML element.
 It should have a class of `"header"`.

 3. Create a component `Header` that takes a prop, `title` an renders it as `h1` element.